kopykat-kt/kopykat/README.md

 val p2 = p1.copy(age = p1.age + 1)  // too many 'age'!
 ```

-This plug-in generates a new method `transform`, which instead of new *values*, takes as arguments the *transformation* that ought to be applied to each argument.
+This plug-in generates a new method `transform`, which instead of new *values*, takes as arguments the *transformations* that ought to be applied to each argument.

 ```kotlin
 import fp.serrano.transformative